RuiChang123/RuiChang123.github.io/_posts/2016-4-12-Natural_language_processing_project_Metis.md

 ![_config.yml]({{ site.baseurl }}/images/plot2.png)

 Actually, in my opinion, there is no correct answer of how many topics there are.
-When we look at an article in different level (zoom in, zoom out), we can different decisions.
+When we look at an article in different level (zoom in, zoom out), we have different decisions.
 So in this case, I chose 10 topics.
 The plot below shows the network of the topics and the top 10 words that are mostly likely show up in each topic.

 ![_config.yml]({{ site.baseurl }}/images/plot3.png)